-The provision represents the expected value replacement of goods made to customers and returns by customers.
-The provision is estimated based on historical data using the percentage of actual refunds and replacements against sales revenue.
+The refunds provision represents the value of goods expected to be returned by customers as a result of 'change of mind' or defective goods receipted by customers.
+The replacement provision represents the value of goods expected to be replaced by the Group as a result of defective goods receipted by customers.
+The provisions are estimated based on historical data using the percentage of actual refunds and replacements against sales revenue and cost of goods sold.